On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Conclusion and discussion

 In this paper, we present a convergence analysis on existing prior-guided ZO optimization algorithms including PRGF and History-PRGF.
 We further propose a novel prior-guided ARS algorithm with convergence guarantee.
 Experimental results confirm our theoretical analysis.

-Our limitations lie in 1) we adopt the directional derivative oracle in our analysis, so the error on the convergence bound brought by finite-difference approximation has not been clearly stated; 2) our implementation of PARS in practice requires an approximate solution of $\theta_t$, and the accuracy and influence of this approximation is not well studied yet.
+Our limitations lie in: 1) we adopt a directional derivative oracle in our analysis, so the error on the convergence bound brought by finite-difference approximation has not been clearly stated; and 2) our implementation of PARS in practice requires an approximate solution of $\theta_t$, and the accuracy and influence of this approximation is not well studied yet.
 We leave these as future work.
+Other future work includes extension of the theoretical analysis to non-convex cases, and more empirical studies in various application tasks.